DataDog/hiring-engineers/answers.md

 Utilize the Datadog API to create a Timeboard that contains:
 Your custom metric scoped over your host.
 Any metric from the Integration on your Database with the anomaly function applied.
 I found MySQL integrations in Python [here.](https://github.com/DataDog/integrations-core/blob/master/mysql/datadog_checks/mysql/mysql.py) [This](https://www.datadoghq.com/blog/monitoring-mysql-performance-metrics/) blog post was very helpful as well.
+I also read up on [anomalies](https://docs.datadoghq.com/dashboards/functions/algorithms/) and [rollup.](https://docs.datadoghq.com/dashboards/functions/rollup/)
 Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.